benthevining/Oranges/README.md

 If your project depends on Oranges, I recommend copying the `FindOranges` script from the `scripts/` directory into your project's source tree (and adding its location to the `CMAKE_MODULE_PATH` before calling `find_package (Oranges)`), so that if your project is built on a system where Oranges hasn't been installed, it can still be fetched at configure-time.
 See the `FindOranges` file for more documentation on what it does.

+### CMake options

+* ORANGES_BUILD_DOCS

+Builds the Oranges documentation.
+Defaults to OFF if the Oranges project is not the top-level directory CMake was invoked in.

 ## CMake install components
   * oranges_modules
   * oranges_doc_html